A sensitivity analysis approach to principal stratification with a continuous longitudinal intermediate outcome: Applications to a cohort stepped wedge trial: A sensitivity analysis framework for principal stratification with a longitudinal continuous intermediate variable

 \subsection{Principal stratification}

-Principal stratification compares (e.g., the difference in mean of) the potential outcomes for subgroups defined by the potential values of the intermediate variable (\cite{FRANGAKIS2002}).
-In a SW-CRT, the cluster-level treatment is a time-varying exogenous variable.
-Table \ref{tab:longitudinal-trt} presents the possible treatment assignments for an example trial with $T=5$.
+Principal stratification compares the potential outcomes for subgroups defined by the potential values of the intermediate variable \citep{FRANGAKIS2002}.
+In a SW-CRT, the cluster-level treatment is a time-varying exogenous variable. {To formally define our causal estimands, we first introduce some notation for treatment histories.
+Let $\overline{\bm e}_{l:t} = (0, \dots, 0, \underbrace{1, \dots, 1}_{\text{$l$th to $t$th element}})$ represent a treatment vector of length $t$ where an intervention begins at period $l$ (for $1 \le l \le t$) and continues through period $t$.
+A vector of all zeros, $\overline{\bm 0}_t$, represents the control condition up to time $t$.
+We use this notation to define our causal estimands under any two treatment histories, $\overline{\bm z}_t$ and $\overline{\bm z}_t^*$. }